Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Acknowledgments

 \section{Acknowledgments}

-S.G.G. would like to thank SERB-DST Research Project Grant No. SB/S2/HEP-008/2014 and DST INDO-SA bilateral project DST/INT/South Africa/P-06/2016 and also to IUCAA, Pune for the hospitality while this work was being done.
-R.K. would like to thank UGC for providing Junior Research Fellowship.
+S.G.G. would like to thanks Department of Science and Technology for the INDO-SA bilateral project DST/INT/South Africa/P-06/2016, SERB-DST for the ASEAN project IMRC/AISTDF/CRD/2018/000042 and also IUCAA, Pune for the hospitality while this work was being done.
+R.K. thanks the NRF and the University of KwaZulu-Natal for continued support.